 4. Mix the LiquiStone Gypsum Cement and pour it into the alginate mold.
 Make sure to pull some up the sides of the mold.

 5. In about an hour, the casting can be removed from the mold.
 Generally, the mold cannot be used again, but in some cases it can.

 6. Trim the edges of the casting and sand them smooth if you choose.

 7. Apply a finish to the casting if you wish.
 It can be painted, waxed or varnished.
 This has a side benefit of keeping the casting clean as skin oils from your hands can get into the surface of an unfinished casting and the stain is very difficult to remove.

-This Half Torso Casting Kit technique is not as hard as it sounds.
+This Maternity Torso Casting Kit technique is not as hard as it sounds.
 Our customers tell us that using the kit is much easier than purchasing the bulk materials and "winging it", at least for the first attempt.